 It took 19 months (April 1982-November 1983) for the flooding underground mine waters to reach the elevation of the bottom of the Berkeley Pit, however, water had been accumulating in the pit bottom from contaminated surface water sources that were diverted into the pit in 1982 and again in 1983 for containment.
 The first water samples were collected from the pit in the fall of 1984.
-These samples and the 1985 samples were collected using a helicopter that hovered above the water surface (figure 2-45).
+These samples and the 1985 samples were collected using a helicopter that hovered above the water surface (figure 2-49).
 A point-source bailer was lowered from the helicopter into the pit water.
 Sampling in 1986 and 1987 used a helicopter to ferry in boats that were used for sample collection.
 Much more accurate sampling and vertical profiling of the pit water column were accomplished during these events.
 By the summer of 1991 the water level within the pit reached a point that old haul roads could safely be re-opened, allowing sample crews to drive to the water's edge.
 Since that time samples have been collected from a temporarily installed stationary platform or boats, which allowed the collection of high-quality data.

-MR purchased a pontoon boat in 1996 for use in their waterfowl-monitoring program and they have allowed the MBMG use of this boat for monitoring and sampling activities since (figure 2-46).
+MR purchased a pontoon boat in 1996 for use in their waterfowl-monitoring program and they have allowed the MBMG use of this boat for monitoring and sampling activities since.
+MR installed a new boat dock on the south side of the pit the summer of 2011 (figure 2-50) that provides much safer access to the boat for sampling and monitoring purposes.

-Figure 2-45.
+Figure 2-49.
 1985 Berkeley Pit sampling event.